 Cyber criminals use names of various legitimate processes/files to disguise malicious files.
 Some examples of files that could also be used to disguise malware are csrss.exe, msfeedssync.exe, and gwx.exe.
 Be sure that any detected files are genuine threats, and only then remove them, otherwise this might lead to loss of legitimate operating system files.

 How to avoid installation of malware?

 Avoid opening attachments or links that are included in irrelevant emails that are received from unknown, suspicious addresses.
-Emails of this type should not be trusted and their contents (web links, attachments) opened.
+Emails of this type should not be trusted or their contents (web links, attachments) opened.
 Download software from official, trustworthy websites.
-We do not recommend to any of the tools that we mentioned above.
-Furthermore, keep installed software up to date, however, it should achieved using tools or functions that are provided by official software developers only.
+Do not use the tools mentioned above.
+Keep installed software up-to-date, however, use tools or functions provided by official software developers.
 Do not use third party tools to activate software.
-It is illegal and often causes damage to the system (infects computers).
-Have a reputable anti-virus or anti-spyware software installed and perform regular virus scans with it.
+This is illegal and often causes damage to the system (computer infections).
+Have reputable anti-virus or anti-spyware software installed and perform regular virus scans.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 Screenshot of a malicious wscript.exe file detected as a threat by multiple virus engines: